 Route

-The route begins in the Winelands of Wellington, Riebeek Kasteel and Tulbagh.
+The route begins in the Winelands of the Paardeberg.
 Set nearby and alongside the Limietberge: rich soils, expansive valleys; nurseries to some of the finest wines in the world.
 Vineyards, olives, and Cape Dutch architecture!

 Aurora hosts the next section along this stretch and also acts as the gatekeeper to the third section - the harsh and beautiful Sandveld and Strand.
 Not for the faint-hearted, these long stretches provide passage over the hills and into Redelinghuys.
 From there the route heads to the coast, into Langebaan, Yzerfontein, Grotto Bay and farm stays near Darling.